namnguyen2k1/ds-algorithms-lab/README.md

 ### DS Algorithms

-A repository containing classic **data structures, design pattern, graph algorithms, sorting algorithms, and practice problems**.
+A repository containing classic **data structures, design pattern, graph algorithms, paradigms, principles, sorting algorithms, and practice problems**.
 This repo is designed for learning, practicing, and experimenting with algorithms.

 ---